Research into treating breast cancer

 Biological therapies are treatments that act on processes in cancer cells.
 Many types of biological therapy are being tested for breast cancer.
 Some therapies are tested alongside standard treatments of chemotherapy, hormone therapy or radiotherapy.

 We describe some of the types of trial below but you can find detailed information about biological therapy trials for breast cancer on our clinical trials database.
-Go to the advanced search and choose 'breast' from the dropdown menu of cancer types and 'biological therapy' from the list of treatment types.
-If you want to see all the trials, tick the boxes for closed trials and trial results.

 - Biological therapy before breast surgery